Drexel in Spain: Hispanic Studies

 Upon arrival, all students will take part in a welcome orientation to facilitate their integration into Nebrija university life and local Madrid culture.
 The first day of the program, all students will also take a Spanish placement exam to determine their language level.

-In addition to academic coursework, this Spanish Language and Culture program gives students the opportunity to participate in many other activities, including sport and leisure activities organized by Nebrija student clubs, and a language exchange program with Spanish students organized by the university’s Club Internacional.
+In addition to academic coursework, this Hispanic Studies program gives students the opportunity to participate in many other activities, including sport and leisure activities organized by Nebrija student clubs, and a language exchange program with Spanish students organized by the university’s Club Internacional.

-Both the Fall and Summer programs include cultural activities such as guided visits to museums and sites of interest, round tables, multicultural workshops and lectures.
-Additionally, there are an optional extra-curricular activities students may sign up for (for an additional fee) including excursions, performances and dance classes.
+Both the Fall and Summer programs include cultural activities such as guided visits to museums and sites of interest, round tables, and multicultural workshops and lectures.
+Additionally, there are optional extra-curricular activities students may sign up for (for an additional fee) including excursions, performances, and dance classes.

-For more information about the Spanish Language and Culture program at the Center for Hispanic Studies, visit the website here, and select either “Autumn Semester” (Fall program) or “July” (Summer program).
+For more information about the Hispanic Studies program at the Center for Hispanic Studies, visit the website here, and select either “Autumn Semester” (Fall program) or “July” (Summer program).

 - 3.0 minimum GPA